Little League All Stars

 Play local games and local, countywide & statewide tournaments primarily in spring and summer 2019.

-Professional and volunteer-led winter workouts, uniforms, tournament costs and equipment included in fee of approximately $1,000-1,400 per player (depending on team level and goals).
+Professional and volunteer-led winter workouts, uniforms, tournament costs and basic team equipment included in fee of approximately $1,000-1,400 per player (depending on team level and goals).
 Individual family fundraising opportunites will be made available to defray costs, as needed.

 Town travel players are required to participate in the NCSB Little League Recreation program during the Spring season.